IBM to pay Globalfoundries $1.5 billion to take chip unit

 IBM Corp (IBM.N) said it would hive off its loss-making semiconductor unit to contract-chipmaker Globalfoundries Inc to focus on cloud computing and big data analytics.

-IBM will pay Globalfoundries $1.5 billion in cash over the next three years to take the chip operations off its hands, the companies said in a statement on Monday.
+IBM will pay Globalfoundries $1.5 billion (929 million pounds) in cash over the next three years to take the chip operations off its hands, the companies said in a statement on Monday.

 IBM took a related pre-tax charge of $4.7 billion in its third quarter.
 It also reported a 4 percent drop in revenue on Monday, hurt by weak sales in its software and services businesses.